All Episodes

 I mean, what does a specialist say is best for him?

-He had um he had like uh he had speech therapy um from the school work.
+He had speech therapy from the school.

-So what does the specialist say is best for your son?
+So, what does the specialist say is best for your son?

 And do you have an autistic kid who's in charge of the other kids to a significant degree to the point where he's complaining about being in charge of the other kids?